andreas-rk/andreas-rk.github.io/README.md

 # Metadaddy
-Not meant to be used by the public.
-This was made for a very, very specific situation.
-Further, the tool is very buggy, and I am too lazy to fix it.

-A web-based tool to run photos through before sharing them with the world (e.g. in help center articles, macros etc.).
+Very homemade tool, which makes it easier to prepare photos to be used for end-user support (e.g. help centers).

-Select a photo, and save a copy without all the exif data, downscaled and reduced in size.
+Select a photo, and save a copy without the metadata, downscaled and reduced in size.

-If you've selected a jpeg/jpg, you can even set a custom DateTimeOriginal EXIF tag.
+If you've selected a jpeg/jpg, you can set a custom DateTimeOriginal EXIF tag (which can be nice for testing purposes).

-#### Thanks to exif.js and piexif.js

 ## How To Use
 **1)** Select a photo (jpg/png)